scobru/shogun-kunai/README.md

 ## Credits

-Inspired by [Bugout by chr15m](https://github.com/chr15m/bugout) - reimagined for the Gun ecosystem with TypeScript, Shogun Core integration, and Japanese naming.
+Inspired by [KUNAI by chr15m](https://github.com/chr15m/kunai) - reimagined for the Gun ecosystem with TypeScript, Shogun Core integration, and Japanese naming.

 Built on top of [Shogun Core](https://github.com/scobru/shogun-core) for enhanced GunDB and SEA capabilities.